antrea-io/antrea/docs/antrea-network-policy.md

 - Policies can associate themselves with an existing Tier by setting the `tier` field in a Antrea NetworkPolicy CRD spec to the Tier's name.
-- A Tier must exist before an Antrea policy can reference it.
+- A Tier must exist before an Antrea-native policy can reference it.
 - Policies associated with higher ordered (low `priority` value) Tiers are enforced first.
 - No two Tiers can be created with the same priority.